ubco-mds-2021-labs/dashboard1-data551_group-h/README.md

 - Clone the project from Github.
 - Install dependencies on your local computer for this project.
 - Open a terminal in the project, run python app.py in the src folder, then navigate to localhost:8050 in your web browser to see the running application.

+## Milestone 4 Scope and Plan

+Below is the list of items that we are taking to the scope of milestone4 so that its easy for us to refer this file and work accordingly:

+- Numbers on Bar chart - We need to show numbers on the bar chart as well
+- Improve the bar chart plots - We need to interchange x and y labels.
+Also we need to improve the x axis labels
+- Include Instate/Outstate toggle button to switch between the instate/outstate tuition bar plots
+- Map to highlight the state which is selected - This needs to be done if it is feasible to do, need to reasearch upon this

+Note: - Will add more things in case in case of more brainstorming and feedback from TA in Milestone2